touilleio/alephium-mining-companion/README.md

 3. Starts the mining automatically when the node is in sync
 4. Transfers the mining reward to another provided wallet/address on a fixed frequency (hourly, daily, ...).
-Note that the wallet can be created any where as long as it's a valid Alephium address
+Note that the wallet can be created anywhere as long as it's a valid Alephium address

 Sidecar means it needs to run alongside an Alephium full node, and particularly have REST connectivity to it (default port 12973)